 Weight.
 Water is heavy.
-At over 8 pounds a gallon you will have to seriously consider placement of the pond.
+At over 8 pounds a gallon you will have to seriously consider the placement of the pond.
 You may need to go so far as to reinforce your floor to bear the weight.
-For example a 100 gallon aquarium weighs up to 800 pounds!
+For example, a 100-gallon aquarium weighs up to 800 pounds!

 While koi may be kept in indoor aquariums, it is not recommended.
 They are best suited for pond life.
 Should you choose to do this, know that koi fish require a very large aquarium with a secure lid due to their size.
 These fish also must have an aggressive filtration system to manage their waste.

 Japanese winters can be extremely cold.
-This means that koi can survive in cold climates with some adjustments to their care.
+This means that koi can survive in cold climates with proper koi pond winter preparation.

-Some koi owners opt to install a heater in their pond to keep their koi fish warm through the winter.
-Should you do this, your koi will not hibernate.
-While this sounds like the most humane option to the human who is warm inside their house,this practice has the potential to shorten their life span.
+Some koi owners opt to bring their koi inside or heat the outdoor pond to above 50° F. Should you do this, your koi will not hibernate.
+While this sounds like the most humane option to the human who is warm inside their house, this practice has the potential to shorten their life span.